AARTA - Akita Advocates Relocation Team Arizona

 Thank you to everyone helping us gather donations for the Akitas.

-Mark your calendar and don't miss the fun the first Saturday every August ----THIS YEAR: August 4th, 2012! --- for the 10th Annual Bowl-A-Rama!
+Mark your calendar and don't miss the fun the first Saturday every August - for Annual Bowl-A-Rama!
 Stay tuned for our plans on how to meet this years goal!!

 All donations raised by AARTA go directly to the care and housing of the Akitas we take in.
 These big fluffy babes, through no fault of their own often find themselves at Maricopa County Animal Care and Control and other shelters, where we take them off of the euthanasia list and find them new homes.
 All dogs we place are altered, microchipped and up to date on vaccinations.
 Pets received from Maricopa County Animal Care & Control (MCACC) are licensed for Maricopa County, Arizona.